jogaudard/fluxible/README.md

     cols_keep = c("f_start", "type"),
     cut_col = "f_cut",
     keep_arg = "keep"
-  ) # there is no need to specify the other arguments because the defaults are from our experiment, other users might want to check that
+  ) # there is no need to specify the other arguments because
 #> Cutting data according to 'keep_arg'...
 #> Averaging air temperature for each flux...
 #> Creating a dataframe with the columns from 'cols_keep' argument...
 #> Calculating fluxes...
+    # the defaults are for our experiment, other users might want to check that
 str(fluxes_exp_liahovden_60)
 #> tibble [138 × 10] (S3: tbl_df/tbl/data.frame)
 #>  $ f_start       : POSIXct[1:138], format: "2022-07-27 05:37:40" "2022-07-27 05:42:10" ...